 Are They Transparent with Their Pricing?

-Rogue traders thrive on ambiguity.
-Professional roofers are open about how they price their work.
+Professional roofers are always open about how they price their work and the costs involved upfront.

 Look for: